tinymce/tinymce-docs/plugins/visualblocks.md

 controls: toolbar button, menu item
 ---

 This plugin allows a user to see block level elements in the editable area.
-It is similar to WYSIWYG hidden character functionality but (of course) at block level.
+It is similar to WYSIWYG hidden character functionality, but at block level.
 It also adds a toolbar button and a menu item `Show blocks` under the `View` menu dropdown.

 It's worth noting that at present the toolbar button icon is the same for both `visualblocks` and `visualchars`.